 Export snapshot

 TMP=$(mktemp -d /data/export.XXXXXX)

 pushd $TMP

 cvs -d /data/cvs-0.4-3 export -r HEAD .

-cvs -d /cvs import -m "PlanetLab sources from myplc-0.4-3" -ko -I ! . planetlab myplc-0
+cvs -d /cvs import -m "Merging myplc-0.4-3" -ko -I ! . planetlab myplc-0_4-3

 popd

 rm -rf $TMP

 '''

-If there any merge conflicts, use the command suggested by CVS to help the merge.
+If there are any merge conflicts, use the command suggested by CVS to help the merge.
 Explaining how to fix merge conflicts is beyond the scope of this document; consult the CVS documentation for more information on how to use CVS.

-A. Configuration variables
+A. Configuration variables (for myplc)